FRC-2928/FRC-Programmer-Training/docs/Vision/introVision.md

 ![Camera Program Structure](../images/FRCVision/FRCVision.001.jpeg)

 On the FRC game field they will use [Retroflective](https://docs.wpilib.org/en/stable/docs/software/vision-processing/introduction/target-info-and-retroreflection.html) tape to identify targets.
 We'll use [Image Processing](imageProcessing.md) to determine the location and distance of the target and act accordingly.
-Image processing is done using an FRC application called *GRIP*.
+Image processing can be done using either [Limelight](https://docs.limelightvision.io/en/latest/index.html) or [PhotonVision](https://docs.photonvision.org).
+PhotonVision is open-source and can be used with the RaspberryPi camera on the Romi, or with the Limelight.
+The Limelight image processing software can only be used on the Limelight.

+## Using PhotonVision
+[PhotonVision](https://docs.photonvision.org) can be [Installed on the LimeLight](https://docs.photonvision.org/en/latest/docs/getting-started/installation/limelight.html) for use with the competition robot and can also be [Installed on the Romi](https://github.com/PhotonVision/photonvision-docs/blob/ec29ff49e4a03f8d06e00818885efa774126c24c/source/docs/getting-started/installation/romi.rst) for training purposes.

-## Using GRIP
+## Using the Limelight
-You can download GRIP from the [GRIP Releases](https://github.com/WPIRoboticsProjects/GRIP/releases) link.
-Scroll to the botton of the page and select the install for your computer.
-The FRC documentation [Vision with GRIP](https://docs.wpilib.org/en/stable/docs/software/vision-processing/grip/index.html) details its use.
+Refer to the Limelight [Documentation](https://docs.limelightvision.io/en/latest/index.html), which is very comprehensive.
+Our interface can be reached at `http://10.TE.AM.33:5801/` after connecting to the robot's access point.
+Where `TE.AM` is replaced with the team number, e.g. `29.28`.

 ## References
 - FRC Documentation - [Introduction to Vision](https://docs.wpilib.org/en/stable/docs/software/vision-processing/introduction/what-is-vision.html)